Manvi1203/Basic-ML-Projects-/README.md

-This repository consists of code sample of SMS Spam Classifier
+This repository consists of code sample of SMS Spam Classifier and a brief overview of ML algorithms.

 Data Set Link: https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection